 - Bring several cups of water in a pot to a boil.
 Put about 2 cups of the boiling water into a blender to preheat it.

-- Turn the rest of the water in your pot down to a simmer and make a double boiler by putting the infused oil and beeswax either in a heat proof bowl on top of the pot of water, or in a glass measuring cup that you place in the simmering water.
+- Turn the rest of the water in your pot down to a simmer.
+Make a double boiler by putting the infused oil and beeswax either in a heat proof bowl on top of the pot of water, or in a glass measuring cup that you place in the simmering water.

 - Heat until the beeswax melts completely into the oil.
 Then take off the heat and stir in the essential oils.